yonch/collector/testing-plan.md

 - Use the Helm chart to run the collector as a DaemonSet with resctrl enabled and storage.type=local for simple file inspection.

 Environment Options
-- KIND (v0.27.0+) with containerd 2.x and NRI enabled by default.
 - K3s release with containerd 2.x (see docs/nri-setup.md for version matrix).
 - Node must expose /sys/fs/resctrl and permit read access from the collector pod (chart mounts host path).